-Wealthspire Advisors is an RIA founded in 1995 and gradually built upon the convergence of our several predecessor firms.
-After our most recent acquisition in May 2019, the firm began further integrating its operations and searching for a new brand identity.
+Wealthspire Advisors® is an RIA founded in 1995 and gradually built upon the convergence of our several predecessor firms.
+After an acquisition in May 2019, the firm began further integrating its operations and searching for a new brand identity.
 “Wealthspire Advisors” is the culmination of these efforts, with our team team finding agreement in our motivations to help clients meet their aspirations.

 The primary differences are in standard of care and custody.
 A Registered Investment Advisor is registered with the Securities and Exchange Commission (SEC) and must adhere to a fiduciary standard of care, which mandates that we must serve in the client’s best interests.
 Brokers (some of the largest also referred to as Wirehouses) are generally regulated by the Financial Industry Regulatory Authority (FINRA), and are only required to adhere to a ‘suitability’ standard by law, though they have the option to adopt fiduciary standards.
 Suitability ensures that you are given recommendations for investments that are suitable for your risk profile, however it is a lower standard than fiduciary care.